PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 over 300 generated stage specifications fixes exact return-value equivalence with the previous composite builder.

+Forward-source partitioning and its single-use static Reshape-chain folding now share that stage-codegen owner.
+Large forward bodies retain the same liveness- based 18/28/36-line partition policy, deterministic boundary score, generated method signatures, and inline fallback.
+Adjacent foldable Reshape pairs are kept within one stage and reduced using the shared reshape-target policy.
+The exporter imports only the partitioning entry point used by the stored pipeline;
+the nested folder is no longer exporter-owned.
+Differential checks cover 250 deterministic forward bodies and representative literal, inferred, fan-out, and multi-step Reshape chains with exact old/new return equality.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,